agraef/purr-data/README.md

     	    t_parentwidgetbehavior -- objects' behavior on parent window t_class -- method definitions, instance size, flags, etc.

+#### 1. Coding Style

-1. C coding style.
+1.0  C coding style.
 The source should pass most "warnings" of C compilers (-Wall on linux, for instance; see the makefile.)
 Some informalities are intentional, for instance the loose use of function prototypes (see below) and uncast conversions from longer to shorter numerical formats.